-- [I-D.oiwa-httpauth-mutual-algo]: defines a cryptographic primitives which can be used with this protocol framework. [draft note: it is separated from this document so that it may be replaced with another crypto in future.] - [I-D.ietf-httpauth-extension]: defines a small but useful extensions to the current HTTP authentication framework so that it can support application-level semantics of existing Web systems.
+- [I-D.ietf-httpauth-mutual-algo]: defines a cryptographic primitives which can be used with this protocol framework. - [I-D.ietf-httpauth-extension]: defines a small but useful extensions to the current HTTP authentication framework so that it can support application-level semantics of existing Web systems.